eCharge Advisor

 Save money!

-• Initial purchase.
-The median price for new vehicles in the US at the beginning of 2023 is about $49,000.
-There are some quite capable electric cars with 200-mile range now available for about $30,000.
-Substantial Federal and State incentives bring the actual out of pocket to less than that.
-It’s a bit of tax money you can take back.
+• Initial purchase: The median price for new vehicles in 2025 is about $50,000.
+There are quite capable electric cars with 200-mile-plus range now available for $35,000.
+Substantial Federal and State incentives can bring the out of pocket to even less than that.
+It’s a bit of your tax money you can take back.
+Feels good and smart.

-• Maintenance.
-Federal Government vehicle data shows ICE (Internal Combustion Engine) costs at about ten cents per mile, electric vehicle, six cents.
+• Maintenance: Federal Government vehicle data shows ICE (Internal Combustion Engine) costs are about ten cents per mile, electric vehicle, six cents.
 The Government Confirms Obvious: Electric Cars Cheaper to Maintain Than Internal Combustion Vehicles (motortrend.com)

 10 years ICE EV